spendnetwork/Project_Cascade/README.md

 ### Data Cleaning
 1. The module takes both datafiles and creates a new column with the org name cleaned up to help the matching process.
 For example, all company type suffixes (ltd, llp, srl etc) are standardised.
 2. In the same new column, punctuation is removed.
-3. For the registry data set which has several address columns, these are all merged into one, with related row entries duplicated.
+3. If the registry data set has several address columns, these are all merged into one, with related row entries duplicated.

 ### Deduplication
 4. The dedupe module comes into play next in two stages.
 First is the matching phase, which joins together our manual source data to the registry data.
 It does this using [dedupe](https://github.com/dedupeio/csvdedupe)'s `csvlink` command.
 Training data has been provided to provide the best quality matches, and so you are required to do nothing here, however if you want to modify the training data just use the `training` flag when calling the module:
 ```
-python run.py --training
+python runfile.py --training
 ```
 It is recommended that you study the dedupe documentation before modifying the training data, as experimentation is required to prevent over or under-fitting of the matching process.
 I have provided some notes at the end of this readme to explain my methods.

 5. Second, the module takes this matched data and assigns rows into groups called clusters, in the event that two rows within the source data actually refer to the same company.
 This outputs both a cluster_ID and a confidence score of how likely that row belongs to that cluster.

-### Further Data Manipulation
+### Stretching out the matches
 6. We now have our matched and clustered dataset, which means that our source data is now linked to registry/registry data for verification and it is also grouped into clusters so we don't eg: contact the same company twice.
 If any data **within a cluster** hasn't been matched to registry data , then if there is a match anywhere within that cluster, that registry data is applied to the rest of the cluster.
 This is to increase the number of absolute matches.
 Quality control comes next.

-### Extracting the best matches
+### Quality Control
 7. Because of the many different ways of writing a company name, dedupe's matching/clustering phase can only take us so far.
 8. We then introduce a Levenshtein distance ratio to the data, which indicates just how good each match is based on the amount of alteration it would require to make one string the same as the other.
 The higher the score the better.
 9. Note that a short string with a difference of 1 letter between it and another string is much less likely to be a match than a long string with the same difference.
 Based on this, and a pre-defined config file, we introduce a cascading quality filter, which decreases the minimum levenshtein distance we are willing to accept, as the string length increases.